 Do I have to upload new images/stories per contest?

 Totally up to you.
-One of the great things about the way we’ve designed our gallery system, is that, once images/stories have been uploaded, you simply click on each image/story that you want to be eligible for each competition.
+One of the great things about the way we’ve designed our gallery system, is that, once images/Stories have been uploaded, you simply click on each image/story that you want to be eligible for each competition.
 So, for instance, you may decide that, for the next contest, you want to submit a few images that you entered last competition; you simply click those images, no need to re-upload them.
-Of course, you may want to enter some new images/a new story; you can do that, too, by uploading them and selecting them.
+Of course, you may want to enter some new images/Stories; you can do that, too, by uploading them and selecting them.

 Do I get notified when my listing is approved, and how long does it take?

 When your account is approved you’ll receive an email; you’ll then be able to login to your account, create your profile, galleries, and enter the awards.
 Your account will usually be assessed within 12 hours, but please give us up to 48 hours before contacting us.